 Trucking hasn’t adapted to the world’s technology boom in the way many other industries have.
 Sure, software developments and more sophisticated fleet systems have streamlined many industry practices.
 But there’s been no “smartphone” of trucking, no one massive development that’s flipped it on its head.
 This doesn’t mean that the trucking industry is immune to the spread of tech, and in fact, the truth is quite the opposite.

 One of the biggest predictions for the industry’s future involves the rise of automated vehicles and whether trucking will remain untouched by their reach.
 On paper, automated vehicles make a lot of sense.
 Be it real-time tracking or quicker diagnostics, the push for automation may very well be the next big thing in trucking.
 However, it’s still quite a ways off.
 Self-driving vehicles aren’t approved for industry use and come with their own unique set of regulatory challenges.
-If automated freight is the future of the trucking industry, it’s still quite a ways away.
+If automated freight quote is the future of the trucking industry, it’s still quite a ways away.